Numeric keypad

 The arrangement of digits on numeric keypads with the -- keys two rows above the -- keys is derived from calculators and cash registers.
 It is notably different from the layout of telephone Touch-Tone keypads which have the -- keys on top and -- keys on the third row.

-Numeric keypads are useful for entering long sequences of numbers quickly, for example in spreadsheets, financial/accounting programs, and calculators.
+Numeric keypads are useful for entering long sequences of numbers quickly, such as in spreadsheets, financial/accounting programs, and calculators.
 Input in this style is similar to a calculator or adding machine.